William Gibson: Blue Ant books

-After All Tomorrow's Parties, Gibson began to adopt a more realist style of writing, with continuous narratives – "speculative fiction of the very recent past."
+After All Tomorrow's Parties, Gibson began to adopt a more realist style of writing, with continuous narratives – "speculative fiction of the very recent past".
 Science fiction critic John Clute has interpreted this approach as Gibson's recognition that traditional science fiction is no longer possible "in a world lacking coherent 'nows' to continue from", characterizing it as "SF for the new century".
 Gibson's novels Pattern Recognition (2003), Spook Country (2007) and Zero History (2010) are set in the same contemporary universe — "more or less the same one we live in now" — and put Gibson's work on to mainstream bestseller lists for the first time.
 As well as the setting, the novels share some of the same characters, including Hubertus Bigend and Pamela Mainwaring, employees of the enigmatic marketing company Blue Ant.

 When asked on Twitter what this series of novels should be called ("The Bigend Trilogy?
 The Blue Ant Cycle?
 What?"), Gibson replied "I prefer 'books'.
 The Bigend books."
 However, "Blue Ant" rather than "Bigend" has become the standard signifier.
-At a later date, Gibson stated that he did not name his trilogies, "I wait to see what people call them," and has in 2016 used "the Blue Ant books" in a tweet.
+At a later date, Gibson stated that he did not name his trilogies, "I wait to see what people call them;" in 2016, he used "the Blue Ant books" in a tweet.

 A phenomenon peculiar to this era was the independent development of annotating fansites, PR-Otaku and Node Magazine, devoted to Pattern Recognition and Spook Country respectively.
 These websites tracked the references and story elements in the novels through online resources such as Google and Wikipedia and collated the results, essentially creating hypertext versions of the books.
 Critic John Sutherland characterized this phenomenon as threatening "to completely overhaul the way literary criticism is conducted".

-About 100 pages into writing Pattern Recognition, Gibson felt impelled to re-write the main character's backstory, which had been suddenly rendered implausible by the September 11, 2001 attacks; he described this as "the strangest experience I've ever had with a piece of fiction."
-He saw the attacks as a nodal point in history, "an experience out of culture", and "in some ways ... the true beginning of the 21st century."
+About 100 pages into writing Pattern Recognition, Gibson felt impelled to re-write the main character's backstory, which had been suddenly rendered implausible by the September 11, 2001, attacks; he described this as "the strangest experience I've ever had with a piece of fiction".
+He saw the attacks as a nodal point in history, "an experience out of culture", and "in some ways ... the true beginning of the 21st century".
 He is noted as one of the first novelists to use the attacks to inform his writing.
 Examination of cultural changes in post-September 11 America, including a resurgent tribalism and the "infantilization of society", became a prominent theme of Gibson's work, while his focus nevertheless remained "at the intersection of paranoia and technology".